phucnguyen1712675/remix-blogs/README.md

 # Waohire Blogs

-A blog platform built with Remix and Supabase.
+A blog platform built with Remix.

 ## Prerequisites